rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	If portions of the same accession are being added to multiple collections:
 	*	In the disposition field of the basic information sub-record, describe the disposition of each portion; provide a brief description of the material and the title of the collection to which it is being added
 	*	Link each relevant resource record to the accession record
+*	Add or update the status of the acquisition in the Accessioning Workflow Airtable base

 **At the time of accessioning, staff will:**